AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Market Creator

 A Market Creator is a user who created a [Market](#market).
 They are charged a small fee to make a new Market but can set the [Creator Fee](#creator-fee) for [Settlement](#settlement) of [Shares](#share) on that Market.
 Market Creators are incentivized to create popular Markets so as to generate the most amount of [Settlement Fees](#settlement-fees) for themselves.
 Other information a Market requires is the actual question being posed, the type of Market (i.e., [Yes/No](#yes-no-market), [Categorical](#categorical-market), or [Scalar](#scalar-market)), the number of [Outcomes](#outcome), [End Time](#end-time), and a [Topic](#topic).

-## Market Creator Mailbox

-A Market Creator Mailbox is an address that belongs to the [Creator](#market-creator) of a [Market](#market).
-All of the fees that a Market Creator can collect (whether as ETH or as tokens) get sent to this address, where the Creator can then withdraw them.
-Funds that are potentially refunded to the Market creator (such as [Validity Bonds](#validity-bond) and [No-Show Bond](#no-show-bond)) are also sent to the Market Creator Mailbox.

 ## Market Resolution